 - Bunker 4: You can find Bunker 4 atop a cliff at the northwest corner of the map, outside the dam.

-- Bunker 5: A reasonably noticeable sight on the western side of the crash site.
+- Bunker 5, a prominent sight on the western side of the site of the crash.

-- Bunker 6: Start in Quarry (located on the east of the map), then head southeast.
+- Bunker 6: Start in Quarry (located on the east side of the map) Then head to the southeast.

 - Bunker 8: Right close to Bunker 7.

-- Bunker 9: There is a very noticeable bunker built into the cliff near the prison on the southwest corner of the map.
+- Bunker 9: There’s an extremely visible bunker that was that is built into the cliff close to the prison in the southwest side of the plan.

 - Bunker 10: South of Downtown and Park, at the edge of the map.